jjmerri/cryptoRemindMe-Reddit/README.md

 cryptoRemindMe! xrp $2.10 "Some reason for reminder"

 ##### Delete! {comment_id}
 The Delete command can only be initiated through a PM to cryptoRemindMeBot.
 It will delete the confirmation comment made by the cryptoRemindMeBot Reddit user.
 This will only work if the user making the request is the user the bot replied to.
-I link containing this command is provided in all cryptoRemindMeBot confirmation comments.
+A link containing this command is provided in all cryptoRemindMeBot confirmation comments.

 Example: